Every portrait photographer needs to know both basic and more advanced female poses.

 Looking Over Shoulder

 This is one of the classic female poses that always looks great.
-It is very simple too – your model should look over her shoulder and she can stand or sit.
+It is very simple too – your model should look over one shoulder and she can stand or sit.
 Experiment with both options.

-This pose can look very stylish (it’s also common in fashion photography) and it exudes confidence and poise.
+This female pose can look very stylish (it’s also common in fashion photography) and it exudes confidence and poise.

 Photographing From Behind